LGchuke/Web/utility/README.md

 * Popover -- the floating card popped by clicking or hovering
 * Slider -- a slider component for displaying current value and intervals in range
 * Message -- global notification, display global messages as feedback in response to user operations
+* Spin -- Or loading.
+A spinner for displaying loading state of a page or a section.